-Tim is based in Bangkok Thailand, where he works as a CELTA trainer and also prepares students for the IELTS exam.
+Tim has his base in Bangkok Thailand, where he works as a CELTA trainer and also prepares students for the IELTS exam.
 He is a tutor on our Teaching IELTS and Teaching EAP teacher development courses.
 He has taught EAP at Chulalongkorn University in Thailand and also Leicester University in the UK.
 He spent 10 years teaching English in Russia and has also worked in Japan.

 The IELTS speaking test